C-SED Lab FAQ

 What can I make in the C-SED lab?

 The tools we have in the lab are suitable for making many things out of wood, basic electronics, plastics, and fabric.
 The lab cannot be used for machining metal parts or spray painting.
-Creating weapons of any kind in the C-SED Lab space is strictly prohibited.
+Creating drug paraphernalia or weapons of any kind in the C-SED Lab space is strictly prohibited.

 What do I do if I want to make something but don’t know how?

-C-SED Lab Managers Kaylla and Shannon are experienced in designing, fabricating, building, and making all kinds of things.
-Booking a consultation with them or expressing interest during a lab reservation slot can help you make a plan, figure out materials, and help teach you what it takes to do your project.
+The C-SED Lab Managers are experienced in designing, fabricating, building, and making all kinds of things.
+Booking a consultation with a lab manager or expressing interest during a lab reservation slot can help you make a plan, figure out materials, and help teach you what it takes to do your project.

 Can I store things in the lab?